Some people say it is Haram to go on Palestine protests because there are people who are sinning present. Is this true?

 In reality, the sin prevalent at speakers’ corner will be far worse than the protest.
 People will be promoting all kinds of Kufr (disbelief), immorality and obscenity.
 Many will insult Islam and our beloved Prophet ﷺ.
 These are far worse crimes than the playing of musical instruments.
 Yet, many of those who prohibit protests due to the presence of sin, are regular attendees at speakers’ corner.

-There are so many other examples of incoherent or even hypocritical arguments against the attending of protests.
+Furthermore, there are so many other examples of incoherent or even hypocritical arguments against the attending of protests.
 However, I wanted to focus on speakers’ corner since some of the strongest voices against protests are regulars at speakers’ corner.

 Conclusion